LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

     - User ID: FHIRSERVER

     - IBMid: paste the service id (not service id name) from the Service Id created previously.
-To get that navigate to the service id you created earlier and click on `Details` link (top right side next to Actions Menu).A panel opens on the right-hand side which contains ID.
+To get that navigate to the service id you created earlier and click on `Details` link (top right side next to Actions Menu).
+A panel opens on the right-hand side which contains ID.
 This ID needs to be used as IBMid value.

     - Note (1): The page forces the value to lower-case, so `ServiceId` becomes `serviceid`.
 Don't be alarmed, it still works.